 HanesBrands (HBI) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the underwear, T-shirt and sock maker had gained 13.09% over the past month.
-This has outpaced the Consumer Discretionary sector's gain of 1.42% and the S&P 500's gain of 4.32% in that time.
+Coming into today, shares of the underwear, T-shirt and sock maker had gained 4.89% in the past month.
+In that same time, the Consumer Discretionary sector lost 3.8%, while the S&P 500 lost 2.23%.

-Investors will be hoping for strength from HBI as it approaches its next earnings release, which is expected to be November 5, 2020.
-In that report, analysts expect HBI to post earnings of $0.36 per share.
-This would mark a year-over-year decline of 33.33%.
+Wall Street will be looking for positivity from HBI as it approaches its next earnings report date.
+This is expected to be November 5, 2020.
+On that day, HBI is projected to report earnings of $0.36 per share, which would represent a year-over-year decline of 33.33%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.60 billion, down 14.06% from the year-ago period.

-HBI's full-year Zacks Consensus Estimates are calling for earnings of $1.45 per share and revenue of $6.32 billion.
-These results would represent year-over-year changes of -17.61% and -9.35%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.45 per share and revenue of $6.32 billion.
+These totals would mark changes of -17.61% and -9.35%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for HBI.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-In terms of valuation, HBI is currently trading at a Forward P/E ratio of 12.19.
-Its industry sports an average Forward P/E of 47.31, so we one might conclude that HBI is trading at a discount comparatively.
+Investors should also note HBI's current valuation metrics, including its Forward P/E ratio of 11.43.
+This represents a discount compared to its industry's average Forward P/E of 43.53.

-It is also worth noting that HBI currently has a PEG ratio of 3.69.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Textile - Apparel stocks are, on average, holding a PEG ratio of 6.3 based on yesterday's closing prices.
+Meanwhile, HBI's PEG ratio is currently 3.46.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Textile - Apparel was holding an average PEG ratio of 6.07 at yesterday's closing price.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 30, putting it in the top 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 32, which puts it in the top 13% of all 250+ industries.

 To follow HBI in the coming trading sessions, be sure to utilize Zacks.com.